ConorVanek/GeoJsonCombine/README.md

 # GeoJsonCombine
 A c# program to combine neighboring GeoJson polygons.

 The goal of this program is to recursively combine neighboring polygons into one shape until there are no more shapes that can be combined.
+It essentially combines a pair of shapes by slightly stretching both polygons, removing any points which overlap into the other shape, and then tracing out the remaining points into a new polygon, preserving the counter-clockwise order of the points.
 Here are the steps:

 For each shape A in the directory…
 1. Find a shape B that is next to it, i.e., a shape that can be combined with it.
 If there is not one, do nothing and move on to the next shape.